moulson/base-rails-vue-app/README.md

 # Base app

-You can clone this and use it as a template for a VueJS App with a Rails API backend
+You can use this repo as a template for a VueJS App with a Rails API backend

 # Features